 How We Work

-To achieve the goal of enabling quality, safe, and relevant education for all in emergencies and crisis contexts, INEE works through inter-agency and consensus approaches.
+To achieve the goal of enabling quality, safe, and relevant education for all in emergencies and crisis contexts, INEE works through various network spaces and initiatives described below.

 Convened for specific topics needing expert input or guidance.